Opening Day: May 16, 2015 - Closing Day: October 12, 2015

 Renowned as the Mecca of mountain biking, the Mont-Sainte-Anne Bike Park features the most spectacular mountain bike network in eastern Canada.
-28km of downhill trails, more than 130km of cross-country trails, single track, huge pump track, new dirt track and a mini zone shore.
-The most diverse downhill and xc bike trails await everyone - beginners to experts!
+Nearly 17.5 miles (28 kilometers) of downhill trails, more than 80 miles (130 kilometers) of cross-country trails, singletrack, huge pump track, new dirt track and a mini zone shore.
+The most diverse downhill and cross-country bike trails await everyone, beginners to experts!

 2014 World Cup Downhill and Cross Country and Other Events

 July 30 to August 2: The famous Velirium and UCI Mountain Biking World Cup is coming back for its 25th consecutive year.

 Date TBD: GAAP Endura race for amateurs returns.
 It was a big success last season as lots of bikers from all over the province and outside came for this unique enduro race.